On power monoids and their automorphisms: Preliminaries

-But this is only possible if $1 \in f(X)$, since the least \emph{positive} element of the set on the right-most side of Eq.~\eqref{equ:simple-chain-of-equals} is no smaller than the minimum between $2$ and the least positive element of $f(X)$.
+But this is only possible if $1 \in f(X)$, since the least \emph{positive} element of the set on the right-most side of Eq.~\eqref{equ:simple-chain-of-equals} is the minimum between $2$ and the least positive element of $f(X)$ (note that $\{0\} \subsetneq f(X)$).

 0.05cm